Marty Morantz: Early life and education

 Morantz earned a Bachelor of Arts in Political Studies at the University of Manitoba.
 Following this, he attended Osgoode Hall at York University in Toronto to acquire his law degree.
 He spent twenty-three years as a partner at a downtown Winnipeg law firm.

 In 2009, Morantz became president of Jernat Investments Ltd., a property investment and financial services firm with holdings primarily in multi-unit apartment buildings.

 Morantz has also served on the boards of many community groups, including those focused on autism advocacy and research, assisted living, and numerous groups in the Jewish community.

-Parliamentary work
+Political career

 Morantz has served as a member of the Canadian House of Commons Standing Committee on Foreign Affairs and International Development and the House of Commons Standing Committee on Finance.
 In 2020, he served as the Conservative Shadow Minister for National Revenue, focused on CRA-related matters.

 In September 2020, Morantz became a member of the multipartisan Interparliamentary Task Force on Combatting Online Antisemitism with elected officials from other countries across the world.

 In November 2020, Morantz introduced Bill C-256, the Supporting Canadian Charities Act.
 This bill amends the Income Tax Act by providing a similar tax treatment to privately held shares or real estate as is currently given to public shares when the proceeds are donated to a charitable organization.
 Estimates project this legislation would generate up to $200 million per year in donations, and is widely supported by charitable organizations from across Canada.